 Rob lives in Winnipeg.
 He is a Partner with MNP LLP and is the Private Enterprise Leader for the region.
 Rob serves on the firm’s Assurance Executive Committee.
 He received his Bachelor of Arts from the University of Winnipeg and Bachelor of Commerce (Hons.) from the University of Manitoba.
 He has been a member of the Institute of Chartered Accountants of Manitoba since 1985.
 He has served on the University Recruitment Committee and the Public Relations Committee of the Institute.
 He is a member of the Boards of IG Investment Management Ltd. and Investors Group Trust Co.
 Ltd. He is also active in his community serving on the United Way of Winnipeg Campaign Cabinet as Co-Chair of the Professions Division.

-Don MacKay FCPA joined Golf Canada as a Governor in 2012 and as a Board Director and Vice Chair of the Governor’s Council in 2013.
-Don sits on the Membership Committee, working closely with Golf Canada and the NGCOA to introduce a pilot project to grow membership.
-Don is the past-President of NGCOA Canada.
-Don and his wife, Joyce, own and operate Muskoka Highlands Golf Links in Bracebridge, Ontario where they work first-hand with golfers of all skill levels thereby gaining first-hand personal insight into the golf business.
+Don MacKay FCPA joined Golf Canada as a Governor in 2012 and has served as a Board Director since 2013.
+In 2014, Don will be Chair of the Membership Committee while also sitting on the Audit and Risk Committee.
+Don is also a past President of National Golf Course Owners Association Canada.
+Don and his wife, Joyce own and operate Muskoka Highlands Golf Links in Bracebridge, Ontario where they work first-hand with golfers of all skill levels thereby gaining first-hand personal insight into the golf business.

-Don and Joyce have 3 sons – Andrew CPGA, a student in Chartered Accountancy and an assistant golf professional at Westmount GC in Kitchener; Scott, the General Manager at Wildwinds GC in Fergus Ontario; and Russell, a Manager in Amateur Championships at Golf Canada.
+Don and Joyce have three sons – Andrew (a PGA of Canada member and Chartered Account) and an assistant golf professional at Westmount GC in Kitchener; Scott, the General Manager at Wildwinds Golf Club in Fergus Ontario; and Russell, a Manager in Championships at Golf Canada.
 Don has been active in his community serving on many boards.
 He is presently Chair of Explorer’s Edge – the Regional Tourism Organization.

-Nick Marrone joins the Board this year as Director at Large after serving as a Governor with Golf Canada.
-He is Chair of both the Communications and Sport Development Committees and also sits on the Professional Championships Committee.
+Nick Marrone serves on the Board as Director at He is Chair of the Communications Committee and also serves on the Professional Championships, Sport Development and Human Resources Committees.
 He also sits on the Sport Development Committee of the Golf Association of Ontario.

 He is the principal of Marrone & Associates Sports Marketing.
 The primary focus of the practice is to support corporate sponsors in maximizing the value of their investment in sport and sponsorships.
 Clients have included the Hudson’s Bay Company, CP Rail, the Toronto Pearson Airport, CIBC and the Toronto 2015 Pan Am Bid.
 As Senior Director, Global Sports Marketing for McDonalds Corporation Worldwide, Nick led McDonald’s global sports portfolio, most notably McDonald’s sponsorship of the FIFA World Cup, the Olympic Games and the NBA.